 Nicoletta Ceccoli.
 Scary Fairy Tales

-Erarta Museum presents an exhibition by the artist Nicoletta Ceccoli – a dollhouse world percolating with very unchildlike preoccupations
+Erarta Museum presented an exhibition by the artist Nicoletta Ceccoli – a dollhouse world percolating with very unchildlike preoccupations

 Artworks shot through with a kind of ruthlessness inherent in fairy tales

 Protagonists demonstrating a peculiar mixture of bloodthirstiness and meekness